9 best live, local music venues in WV

 Check out these local favorites:

 123 Pleasant Street has been the local fixture of this college-town’s trendy music scene for more than 30 years.
 Every night, the lineup features original live music from a variety of national, regional and local bands.
 2 full bars serve up a mix of drinks, with cozier side rooms along the main stage area so you can sit down and enjoy food from the Atomic Grill.

-Acts from the folksy Avett Brothers to the alt-metal rockers Tantric have played at the V Club, along with an ever-changing assortment of local and regional artists.
+Acts from the folksy Avett Brothers to the alt-metal rockers Tantric have played at The Loud, along with an ever-changing assortment of local and regional artists.
 Wednesdays through Saturdays, you can catch anything from reggae to rockabilly, and there are even DJ and dance nights sprinkled through the schedule.

 The bar is a few blocks back from the downtown scene, making it a laid-back local favorite, with plenty of room to stand front-and-center on the floor or lounge a little further from the sound in back-of-the-room booths.
 On warmer nights, have a sip at the patio bar, under the quirky murals.

 3. The Grove, Fayetteville

 What’s the best end to a day outdoors in the New River Gorge?
 Live music in the heart of downtown Fayetteville.
 The eclectic taproom, lounge, art space and live music venue is a favorite of locals and tourists alike!

 The Purple Fiddle has a reputation that stretches far beyond Tucker County.
 As a stop along the Mountain Music Trail, the Purple Fiddle is an off-the-beaten path gem of small-town nightlife, dutifully rounding up a diverse lineup of music every single day— sometimes with sets starting at lunchtime and stretching into late night.